nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.7 Sorting

-#### 3.7.1 Sorting : `sort`
+#### 3.7.1 Sorting appointments: `sort appointment`

-Sorts and shows a list of properties or appointments that are sorted by the specified sorting key in the specified sorting order.
+Sorts and shows a list of appointments that are sorted by the specified sorting key in the specified sorting order.

 Formats:
 * `sort appointment o/SORTING_ORDER k/SORTING_KEY`

+Description:
+* Sorts appointments by the specified sorting key in ascending or descending order.
+* The sorting key and sorting order fields must be specified.
+* The sorting key can take value of either `datetime` or `name`, and it should not be any other values.
+* The sorting order can only take value of `asc` and `desc`.

+Examples:
+*  `sort appointment o/asc k/datetime` Sorts `appointment` by `datetime` in ascending order.

+#### 3.7.2 Sorting properties: `sort property`

+Sorts and shows a list of properties that are sorted by the specified sorting key in the specified sorting order.

+Formats:
 * `sort property o/SORTING_ORDER k/SORTING_KEY`

 Description:
-* Sorts appointments or properties by the specified sorting key in ascending or descending order.
+* Sorts properties by the specified sorting key in ascending or descending order.
 * The sorting key and sorting order fields must be specified.
+* The sorting key can take value of `name`, `price`, `postalcode`, `address`, or `deadline`, and it should not be any other values.
+* The sorting order can only take value of `asc` and `desc`.

 Examples:
 *  `sort appointment o/asc k/datetime` Sorts `appointment` by `datetime` in ascending order.
-*  `sort property o/desc k/price` Sorts `property` by `price` in descending order.

 ### 3.8 Undoing